harishtanwar4847/choicelms/lms/lms/notification/loan_renewal_application/loan_renewal_application.md

                         Your loan renewal application has been accepted.<br />
                         Kindly check the app for details under e-sign banner on the dashboard.
 Please e-sign the loan agreement.<br />
                         <br />
-                        Please view our tutorial videos or reach out to us under "Contact Us" on the app- dlt_link
+                        For any help on e-sign, please view our tutorial videos or you can reach to us through 'Contact Us' on the app.
                         <br />
                         We look forward to serve you soon.<br />
                         <br />